khashino/tutorials/Oracle/Oracle Api Catalog(OAC) - v 12.1.3.0.md

     User Name: sys
     Password: ******
     Role: SYSDBA
-4- select component : select Create new prefix and give it a name like "OSB1" then just select "SOA Suite" it will select other automaticly then next
+4- select component : select Create new prefix and give it a name like "OAC1" then just select "Oracle Api Catalog" it will select other automaticly then next
 5- schema password : give it a password
 6- customize Variable : Next